artryazanov/laravel-steam-apps-db/README.md

 - Retrieve and store news articles for Steam games
 - Access Steam app data through Eloquent models

-The package handles all the database schema creation and provides console commands to interact with the Steam API.
+The package handles all the database schema creation and provides a console command to import apps and queued jobs to fetch details and news from the Steam API.

 ## Installation